Understanding Group Addiction Counseling

 Group addiction counseling provides therapy that allows members to receive support from people with similar life experiences.
 Since addiction often leads to feelings of loneliness, depression, and inadequacy, group therapy can help the individual achieve a positive self image through affirmation and identification within the group.

 The National Institutes of Health note that group therapy can be more beneficial than individual therapy in some circumstances.
-If you or someone you love are ready to try group therapy, consider calling 800-660-0986 or using the contact form to explore the options available.
+If you or someone you love are ready to try group therapy, consider calling 1-888-439-3435 Who Answers? or using the contact form to explore the options available.

 People who attend an alcohol and drug addiction rehabilitation program may be required to attend group therapy as part of their treatment.
 This type of group therapy is lead by an individual who is trained to promote and facilitate recovery.
 The leader provides insights and information to help influence and manage the group.
 This management style contrasts with 12-step groups, which use a self-governing model and avoid formal leaders.